jshridha/docker-blueiris/README.md

   --log-opt max-size=5m --log-opt max-file=2 \
   jshridha/blueiris
   ```

-* The "/path/to/data" can be a docker volume or a local path.
-It's probably best to use a local path on your host so you can drop things in it if you need to.
-Also included is cifs-utils so you can mount cifs from inside the container (note:  You will have to run the container privileged to be able to mount cifs)

-* Example docker run also has log output size limited.
-This will help the container storage layer from getting out of control.

 * **NOTES:**

 * The container must be run in privileged mode for the first run to allow installation of the Visual C++ components.
 The privileged flag can be removed after the first run.
-* TZ must be specified in order to get correct time overlays in BlueIris.
+* TZ must be specified in order to get correct time in the Windows environment.
 * --init option is required as a separate script now runs inside to check if BlueIris.exe is running and kills PID 1 to stop the container.
+* The "/path/to/data" can be a docker volume or a local path.
+It's probably best to use a local path on your host so you can drop things in it if you need to.  `root/prefix` in the container is the wine prefix environment.
+This is the persistent data.
+It can be used in normal mode and in service mode.
+* Service mode allows you to run blueiris as a service only.
+This will disable all the GUI related processes from running.
+To run in service mode, you first have to run in normal mode, allow an install to happen, and configure your blue iris server the way you need it to be.
+After you're done and no longer need to make changes, destroy the conatiner and re-launch it with the command `-c /etc/supervisor/conf.d/supervisord-service.conf`
+* Blue Iris alerts allow you to run various things including shell commands.
+Wine allows you to run scripts in the Linux environment and this container has been set up to allow you to do that.
+See https://wiki.winehq.org/FAQ#How_do_I_launch_native_applications_from_a_Windows_application.3F
+* Example docker run also has log output size limited.
+This will help the container storage layer from getting out of control.

 ## Advanced Options